b-manzanares/Dual-Multihomed-WAN-ISP/README.md

  *>   203.0.113.2/32       203.0.113.249                           0 64502 64500 i
 ```

-Now if we shutdown the link to ISP-A (ASp650002), our route to ISP-B (AS-650001) takes over and shows up in the path.
-We see the path includes AS 650001, the Autonomous system ISP-B belongs too.
+Now if we shutdown the link to ISP-A (AS-64502), our route to ISP-B (AS-64501) takes over and shows up in the path.
+We see the path includes AS-64501, the Autonomous system ISP-B belongs too.
 Here is the output:

 ```diff
 inserthostname-here(config)#do sh bgp